yappeizhen/portfolio-website-boilerplate/README.md

 # Link to view deployed website
-View my portfolio, the completed version of this boilerplate, [here](https://yappeizhen-7ea44.web.app/)
+View my completed portfolio [here](https://yappeizhen-7ea44.web.app/).

 # For use as a template